-Foreign students wishing to stay in Switzerland during their study period must apply for a residence permit for educational purposes.
-You must submit the application within 14 days of your arrival in Switzerland on the link below.
+International students wishing to stay in Switzerland during their study period must apply for a residence permit for educational purposes.
+You must apply within 14 days of your arrival in Switzerland on the link below.

-All foreign students and Swiss students domiciled in Municipalities other than those where they are staying for study purposes must register with the Office for the Control of Residents of the municipality in which they reside.
+All foreign students and Swiss students domiciled in Municipalities other than those where they are staying for study purposes must register with the Office for the Control of Residents of the municipality where they reside.

 Foreign students residing in the frontier zone who return home daily do not need to apply for permission.

 Access the platform to apply for the student permit.

 Once completed, the student must print all the documents (NB, not front and back but on a single side), sign them and attach: